 Courses in this AU examine ethical and moral dilemmas, values, and choices from an analytical or critical perspective.
 Students are engaged in the decision-making process and consider the implications of their choices for self and society.
-Courses in this AU come primarily from the departments of Philosophy, English, History, Religious Studies, and Fine and Performing Arts.
+Courses in this AU come primarily from the School of Art & Humanities.